benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 ### Kernels

-After revising the main functions of *step* let us cover some of the kernels that are mentioned above.
+Let us cover some of the kernels that are mentioned above.
 For each kernel, grid stripe loop was used.
 It consists in looping over the grids, working with the global id of each thread related to the current grid that we are working.
 Here is a part of the implementation of *gpu_lin_solve_rb_step* and *set_bnd*.
 The rest of kernels are similar, if you are interested in their implementation, you can glace at them at our repository.

 ```c
 __global__